sungnga/practice/web-dev/README.md

 - npm comes with Node

 **Installing npm packages:**
-- When installing an npm package in our Node application, the code for that library will be stored in a directory called node_module
+- When installing an npm package in our Node application, the code for that library will be stored in a directory called node_modules
 - A file called package-lock.json is also created.
-This file is a record of the contents of the node_module directory
+This file is a record of the contents of the node_modules directory
 - When require in the library in a file, we just refer to the name of the library.
-Node will go look for the module in the node_module directory
+Node will go look for the module in the node_modules directory
   - `const jokes = require('give-me-a-joke');`
 - Refer to the library's doc on how to use it
 - Some npm packages we want to install globally and others we want to install them locally, meaning, installing in a particular project directory.
 When installing locally, files outside of the directory will not have access to the module